lab1092/blender-manual_ja/manual/animation/basics/keying_sets.rst

 Some ways to add properties to keying sets.

-:kbd:`rmb` the property in the *User Interface*, then select *Add Single to Keying Set* or *Add All to Keying Set*.
+:kbd:`RMB` the property in the *User Interface*, then select *Add Single to Keying Set* or *Add All to Keying Set*.
 This will add the properties to the active keying set, or to a new keying set if none exist.

 Hover the mouse over the properties, then press :kbd:`K`, to add *Add All to Keying Set*.